Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 Why do Chihuahuas whine when they’re in a crate?

-If your Chihuahua gets upset in their crate, you need to train them not to be so anxious about being confined or being separated.
+If your Chihuahua gets upset in their crate, you can train them not to be so anxious about being confined or being separated.

-When you leave the house or when it’s bedtime, close the crate and offer your Chihuahua a treat.
+Before leaving the house or hitting the hay, close the crate and offer your Chihuahua a treat.

 Solutions: